Communities

 General comments

-Olin Lathrop‭ wrote almost 3 years ago
+Olin Lathrop‭ wrote over 3 years ago

 Considering the first films didn't have associated sound at all, dubbing doesn't make any sense.

-deleted user wrote almost 3 years ago
+deleted user wrote over 3 years ago

 I have added a clarification note to the question due to your comment.

-gmcgath‭ wrote over 2 years ago
+gmcgath‭ wrote about 3 years ago

 A search turns up a case of what could be called subtitles in a silent film.
 The article cites a 1920 silent called The Chamber Mystery, which used "in-frame word balloons added in post-production."
 The accompanying image shows that the text was superimposed on the characters speaking, not cut away from the action, so I think it qualifies as "subtitles." https://the-artifice.com/subtitling-cinema-history/